Pennsylvania cleaning business license and insurance requirements

 4. Get a business license

-The process to register your business varies based on several factors.
 There’s no general business license that all Pennsylvania businesses are required to obtain.
-Instead, you may need specific licenses based on the business activity.
+Instead, you may need specific licenses based on your business’s planned activity.

 To make sure you cover all your bases, complete the Business Registration Checklist provided by the Pennsylvania Department of Revenue.